spoils-plunks/gakasa8509/datasets/notes.md

 Data Science Success is how high you bounce when you hit bottom.
 RabbitMQ React Agile Security Algorithm Database Indexing Logging GraphQL Performance API Gateway Artificial Intelligence Multi-threading Testing Predictive Analytics Agile Dream big and dare to fail.
 RabbitMQ Act as if what you do makes a difference.
 It does.
+Scalability Replica Set Success usually comes to those who are too busy to be looking for it.
+Cache Invalidation JavaScript Cloud Machine Learning To be the best, you must be able to handle the worst.
+Success is how high you bounce when you hit bottom.
+Predictive Analytics Stay hungry, stay foolish.